Beekeeper, venture capitalist lead Democrats touting local ties in bid to flip California district

 Virginia Madueño, the former mayor of Riverbank who is another Democrat running in the primary, was born in Modesto and has sought to raise questions -- albeit subtly -- about Eggman and Harder's ties to the district.

 "I am not somebody who is new to the district," she told CNN.
-"I am not somebody who left and came back to try to establish and name of a relationship.
+"I am not somebody who left and came back to try to establish a name and a relationship.
 I have been here."

 Political operatives in the area explain it as voters wanting to have a separate identity from their neighbors.